 - If appropriate, discuss the severity and/or expected progression.

 Disability Services will consider all relevant information provided in documentation.
 Documentation will be reviewed on an individual, case-by-case basis.
 Please submit your information at least 2-3 weeks prior to the date that services are requested.
 If you have any questions about these documentation guidelines, please contact Disability Services at (979) 845-1637.

 The Accommodation Request Form and all other information may be submitted in person or delivered via mail at the following address.
 Documentation may also be faxed to (979) 458-1214.
 Documentation will not be accepted through e-mail.

 FAX: (979) 458-1214

-DS provides a one page handout, "Guidelines for Documentation" (click for forms page), that can be printed out and provided to your physician and/or evaluator.
+DS provides a one page handout, “Guidelines for Documentation” (on our forms page), that can be printed out and provided to your physician and/or evaluator.
 If you have any questions about documentation that is requested, please feel free to contact an Access Coordinator at (979) 845-1637.

 DS maintains a list of local evaluators for individuals that are seeking to get a new or updated evaluation.